conda-forge/conda-forge.github.io/src/orga/joining-the-team.rst

 organization.
 Members of the core team have full rights over all ``conda-forge`` repositories.
 Members of core are the face of the project, and are responsible for officially interfacing with external communities, organizations, non-profits, and companies.
-They are also responsible for maintaining conda-forge's infrastructure.
+They are also responsible for maintaining ``conda-forge``'s infrastructure.

 If you are interested in joining the core team, please get in touch with us on our `Gitter Channel <https://gitter.im/conda-forge/conda-forge.github.io>`__.
 Core members are added via a vote amongst the current core team.
 The core team member who is running your vote will ask you to provide sufficient justification as to why you should be nominated to core.
-Prior service to the community, including ,but not limited to, serving as a staged-recipes reviewer, working on critical conda-forge infrastructure, and helping to bridge disparate communities are an important part of the nomination process.
+Prior service to the community, including ,but not limited to, serving as a staged-recipes reviewer, working on critical ``conda-forge`` infrastructure, and helping to bridge disparate communities are an important part of the nomination process.